 \section{Application}

-We apply the two algorithms for the approximate computation of the EVD of bistochastic normalized kernel matrices to the extraction of patterns from spatiotemporal dynamics.
-As the dynamical model we consider the Kuramoto-Sivashinsky (KS) equation
+We apply our algorithm for the approximate computation of the EVD of bistochastic normalized kernel matrices to the extraction of patterns from spatiotemporal dynamics.
+As the dynamical model we consider the Kuramoto--Sivashinsky (KS) equation